Today, we’re going to discuss recruiting baby boomers in your MLM Business.

 Of all the “target markets” you can choose from to recruit into your network marketing business, I can’t think of any group of people with more potential than baby boomers.
-I’m not saying you should ONLY focus on this group of people, but I wouldn’t neglect them in your prospecting efforts either.

 In the paragraphs below, I want to share some facts with you about baby boomers, educate you on why you should recruit them into your business, teach you how to do it, and teach you where to find them.
 Enjoy!

 - The generation born between 1946 and 1964

 - As of 2015 there are approximately 79 MILLION baby boomers in the USA, nearly 25% of our country’s entire population

 - Most are married and own a home

 - Most baby boomers are women